johnlecocq/blog_johnlecocq/content/post/2024-04-25-how-to-use-calipers/index.md

 # Reading results

 Calipers can report digital read-outs or analog readouts.
-Reading a measurement from digital calipers is a straightofrward process.
+Reading a measurement from digital calipers is a straightforward process.
 However, reading analog calipers is not so straightforward.
 There are two common types of analog calipers: Vernier and dial.
 Let's discuss how to read measurements from these analog calipers, separately, below.

 ## Vernier